phpsu/phpsu/docs/Configuration/Database.md

 # Configure Database

-Suppose your application has a MySQL/MariaDB Database where your application state ist stored.
-Then we might need this Database for our local development, to find a bug better, or to view the design in its entirety.
+If you have a MySQL/MariaDB database for your application and you need to debug a bug, occurring on a specific system or you have to analyze its entire structure or you just want to copy a production environment for local development, then you need to be able to sync specific databases.

 For this we have included the option to do exactly that: